What Are Malaysian People Like?

 You get the eye roll and “Agak-Agak” LAH.

-So your mother steps in to help, and she says, “Agak-agak Boleh lah.”
+So your mother steps in to help, saying, “Agak-agak Boleh lah.”

 The two older women smile, leaving you flabbergasted.